ckatkinson/gradeReporter/README.md

 names.
 The second row must be the weighting that is being used to compute grades.
 The third row should be where the student grades begin.

+Run gradeReporter.py to get started.
+Try using the file example.csv when prompted along with emailtext.txt.
+These example files will not send any emails, so you can see how it works as setup safely.

 See the code and modify to your needs.